gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Ordered-Collections-Of-Data.md

 1. Find elements with an O(log n) time
 1. Serialize the list into a string or another data type that can be written to a file, network, or database in O(n) time or better.

-If need 1 & 2 are maintained an array will struggle to add and delete items, and a Linked List will require O(n) for all operations because you have to traverse the sorted list to do anything.
-So another data structure is needed.
+If need 1 & 2 are maintained an array will struggle to add and delete items.
+A linked list will require O(n) for all 4 operations because it has to traverse the sorted list to do anything.
+Binary Search Trees are another data structure, that can provide a more optimal solution.